sergicanet9/go-hexagonal-api/README.md

 The API is designed to work seamlessly with either a MongoDB or PostgreSQL database instance, using the same business logic and handlers.

 ## 🚀 Features
-- **Hexagonal Architecture**: Clear separation of concerns with domain, application, and infrastructure layers.
+- **Hexagonal Architecture**: Clear separation of concerns with domain, application and infrastructure layers.
 - **Database Agnostic**: Decoupled repository adapters allow switching between MongoDB and PostgreSQL storage without changing core logic.
 - **Authentication & Authorization**: Implements JWT authentication and claim-based authorization for secure endpoints for user management.
-- **Asyncronous Process**: Go routines management with an included periodical health checking of the application.
+- **Asyncronous Process**: Go routines management with an included process for periodically health checking the application.
-- **Lifecycle Management**: Multi-environment support with config files, dockerfile and docker-compose, kubernetes deployment file and CI/CD pipelines with GitHub Actions.
+- **Lifecycle Management**: Multi-environment support with config files, dockerfile and docker-compose, kubernetes deployment files and CI/CD pipelines with GitHub Actions.
 - **Testing**: Comprehensive unit tests with code coverage and integration tests for the happy path.
 - **Developer Experience**: Built-in Makefile, Swagger UI for API documentation and management UIs for each database (pgAdmin and mongo-express).

 ## 🏁 Getting Started
 ### Run it with Docker
-To start the entire application stack using Docker Compose:
+To start the entire application stack using Docker Compose, run:
 ```
 make up
 ```